msakenis/Order-Management-VUE/README.md

 ### :mag_right: Demo version

-You can try the demo version here <a href="https://fir-order-management-6a828.web.app/">here</a>
+You can try the demo version <a href="https://fir-order-management-6a828.web.app/">here</a>

-PLEASE USE USER TO LOGIN :
+PLEASE USE USER TO LOGIN:
-email : demo@demo.lt
+email: demo@demo.lt
 password: 123456

-firebase rules set that only demo user can add orders.
+Firebase rules set that only demo user can add orders.

 ### :computer: Installation